 Covid-19: How does it affect your house removal?

-Note: Circumstances change fast, we cannot guarantee that this article is forever accurate.
+Note: Circumstances change fast, we cannot guarantee that this article is continually updated.
 Regularly check the U.K government’s website to get the latest Covid-19 information.

 We have found some links that can provide more information regarding international moves:

 If you are completing an international, or other long distance move, you are permitted to stay overnight away from your main residence.
 This is on the condition that you stick to current government rules concerning limiting contact with those outside of your household or support bubble.

 What if somebody is displaying symptoms of COVID-19?

 If anyone in your household, or anyone involved with your move displays any symptoms of COVID-19, no matter how mild, they should immediately self-isolate.
 Persons who have come in contact with the relevant individual should also begin the self-isolation process.